 The treasurer shall receive and take charge of all moneys of the district and pay out the same only on order of the Board. §33.29(3)(c).
 The treasurer shall also maintain the financial records of the district in an accurate and orderly manner, prepare detailed reports regarding the financial position of the district and make said reports available at all meetings of the Board, and shall be responsible for all financial duties as the Board directs, and as required by law.

-The secretary shall keep minutes of all membership and Board meetings of the District and hearings held by it, shall maintain a file of the names and addresses of the electors of the district as defined in Article I, and shall annually provide the names and addresses of Commissioners to the Department of Natural Resources (Lake Management Section, Bureau of Water Resources Management, DNR, Box 7921, Madison, WI 53707) of the continued existence of the District §33.29(3)(b)
+The secretary shall keep minutes of all membership and Board meetings of the District and hearings held by it, shall maintain a file of the names and addresses of the Eligible Voters of the district as defined in Article I, and shall annually provide the names and addresses of Commissioners to the Department of Natural Resources (Lake Management Section, Bureau of Water Resources Management, DNR, Box 7921, Madison, WI 53707) of the continued existence of the District §33.29(3)(b)

 Aquatic Plant Harvesting Commissioner shall be responsible for all aquatic plant harvesting, aquatic plant harvesting personnel (Supervisor and crew), working with the DNR on all aquatic plant harvesting permits and paperwork submission for DNR grants appropriate to harvesting, responsibility of Highway J Dam (inspection, maintenance, water level, notifying DNR and entities downstream of increased water level due to log removal, etc.).